 Please note however that this automated password reset method may not have the stringent identity verification process that PCI DSS requires.
 There's no challenge question here.
 If the email account is compromised, anyone can easily pose as a legit user.
 To be sure about the acceptability of this method, please consult your PCI-DSS QSA or ISA.

 In JSCAPE MFT Server, new users can be forced to change their passwords during their first logins.
-This would require activation of the JSCAPE MFT Server Web Gateway feature described in the previous section (Requirement 8.5.2).
+This would require activation of the JSCAPE MFT Server Web Client.
 Once that feature has already been activated and the user has already been assigned a working email account, you can go to the Compliance node and tick the Require password reset on first time login check box.

 Before the user can start using his JSCAPE MFT Server account, he should first go to the web interface described earlier, click the Reset password link, and then change the password as instructed.